Dr. Jerry Hiura Next Gen Visual Artist Award

-The Dr. Jerry Hiura Next Gen Visual Artist Award honors Dr. Jerry’s passions through a scholarship that celebrates young visionary artists and supports their artistic practice and goals as they pursue higher education.
+The Dr. Jerry Hiura Next Gen Visual Artist Award honors Dr. Jerry’s passions by celebrating young visionary artists and supporting their artistic practice and goals as they pursue higher education.
+For the last five years, high school students in Santa Clara County have been invited to participate by creating artworks in response to a specific theme.

 Application